admin-tactilezine/admin-tactilezine.github.io/_posts/posts/2023-04-17-FilcoZeroMods.md

 4) ~~I want to address the ping on the upstroke.~~

-5) I want to replace the cable with something detachable.
+5) ~~I want to get the Pegasus Hoof working on VIA.~~

-6) I want to get the Pegasus Hoof working on VIA.
+6) I want to replace the cable with something detachable.

 So far, I've succeeded in goals 1 through 4.
 Those were covered in my [modding log that I posted on geekhack](https://geekhack.org/index.php?topic=119951.0).
 Essentially I had to rebend the stabilizer wires, modify some of the stabilizer inserts, and sand downt he spacebar.